frederic-perez/AmE-dictionary/data/idioms.md

 __bring to an end__
 __bristle with something__ _phr v_ :nine::m: (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __broken record__ :two: A person or thing that repeats itself over and over again, causing annoyance.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly.
+__bromance__ _slang_ A very close friendship between two men.
+The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
 __brood over__ To worry anxiously or be despondent about something or someone, especially at great length and in isolation.
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
 __bubble over__ Of an emotion, to be too strong for one to contain or refrain from expressing. _Her enthusiasm for the subject she teaches just bubbles over in the classroom._